In order to serve you better, please select your Dominion Energy location services.

 Hanover (county residents only) WQGT 1700 AM |

-Not every radiological emergency will result in the release of radioactive iodine.
-Potassium iodide (or KI) is a form of iodine and may be recommended as a supplemental protective action to help protect your thyroid gland in the chance of exposure to a harmful amount of radioactive iodine.
-KI tablets will be provided by the Virginia Department of Health and distributed at your local EAC.
-For more information on potassium iodide, visit Virginia Department of Health’s potassium iodide webpage.
+Not every radiological emergency will result in the release of radiation.
+Potassium iodide (or KI) is a form of iodine.
+KI may be recommended as an additional protective action to help protect your thyroid gland in the chance of exposure to a harmful amount of radiation.
+KI tablets will be provided by emergency officials and handed out at your assigned EAC.

 For additional emergency preparedness and response information specific to your area, visit your local emergency management/public safety agency website, or contact your locality directly.